Q. Who are you?

 Q. What about if my dog attacks children or local wildlife?

 A. We’ll pretend you’re not with us.
-Or, more seriously, keep it under control 🙂
+Or, more seriously, please keep it under control 🙂

 Q. Right, this is sounding interesting.
 How many times do you walk a year?